AdamSchmidty/The-C-Programming-Language-2nd-Ed./README.md

 # The-C-Programming-Language-2nd-Ed.
-I'm doing all the exercises in K&R Second Edition as an exercise to get better at C.

-In loving memory of Dennis Ritchie <3
+I'm doing the exercises in K&R Second Edition for fun to refresh my C In loving memory of Dennis Ritchie <3